 (Mick et al. 2012, p3).

-Although consumption is a critical determinant of consumer well-being—a state of flourishing that involves health, happiness, and prosperity—in many western societies, consumption levels have increased to an extent that they actually are deteriorating individual and collective well-being: the overconsumption of food and associated obesity epidemic contribute to the dramatic increase in the direct and indirect costs of health care; the overconsumption of energy contributes to environmental pollution and global warming.
+Although consumption is a critical determinant of consumer well-being—a state of flourishing that involves health, happiness, and prosperity—in many western societies, consumption levels have increased to an extent that they actually are deteriorating individual and collective well-being: the overconsumption of fossil energy contributes to environmental pollution and global warming; the overconsumption of food and the associated obesity epidemic contribute to the dramatic increase in the direct and indirect costs of health care.

 In response to the negative implications of the overconsumption of goods and services, firms are increasingly held accountable.
-Specifically, a growing number of firms experience an increasing pressure to improve their business practices to help address negative implications resulting from the overconsumption of goods and services and contribute to individual and collective well-being by supporting and promoting healthy and sustainable lifestyles.
+Specifically, a growing number of firms experience an increasing pressure to improve their business practices to help address negative implications resulting from the overconsumption of goods and services and contribute to individual and collective well-being by supporting and promoting healthy and sustainable lifestyles, helping consumers make more healthful food choices, use energy more efficiently or for example use renewable energy sources (e.g. solar) instead of fossil fuels.

 This course will focus on the most recent insights pertaining the challenges but also great opportunities associated with transforming businesses to contribute to the well-being of consumers.
-To accomplish this, this course uniquely merges marketing theories on corporate social responsibility (CSR), among others, with the latest insights from consumer psychology to stimulate behavioral changes.
+To accomplish this, this course uniquely merges marketing theories on corporate social responsibility (CSR), among others, with the latest insights from consumer psychology.
+The course will in particular discuss cases from energy, health, and sustainability.